across the world

 Not Keeping Physical Copies of Records

-In the modern world where everything is handled electronically, we have wonderful features such as Cloud storage and Internet Banking.
-They’re are pretty safe, and eliminating ‘paper’ from your business is a nice eco-friendly idea, but you best be careful.
+In the modern world where everything is handled electronically, we have wonderful features such as cloud storage and internet banking.
+There are pretty safe, and eliminating ‘paper’ from your business is a nice eco-friendly idea, but you best be careful.
 Many banks don’t allow you to access your records online for longer than a few months, so you might not have all your records in physical form if you wait till it’s tax season to print the records.

 Inaccuracy in Reporting Payroll and Sales Tax